 Rebecca Collis graduated from Royal Holloway University of London in September 2010 with a BA (Hons) in Media Arts.

-She joined 59 in late December 2014 and is currently an Assistant Producer for the company, regularly producing a variety of different projects ranging from large scale outdoor events to museum exhibitions to theatre shows, as well as providing invaluable support to other producers on larger ventures.
+She joined 59 in late December 2014 and is currently a Producer for the company, regularly producing a variety of different projects ranging from large scale outdoor events to museum exhibitions to theatre shows.
 She works closely with each of the directors and design teams to help bring their artistic visions to life in as seamless a manner as possible.

 Rebecca has over 4 years’ experience working freelance in the film industry prior to her joining 59 Productions.
 She has collaborated with some of the largest film studios in the world such as Paramount Pictures, Warner Brothers and Walt Disney, with some of her credits including ‘World War Z’, ‘300: Rise of an Empire’, ‘Cinderella’ and ‘Alice Through The Looking Glass’.
 Based in the production office, Rebecca specialised in the co-ordination and management of productions and throughout her career has had the pleasure of working with some of the most highly regarded producers, directors and actors within the industry.